Birth Trauma is real and healing is possible

 -

 Yes.
 Many parents who’ve experienced birth trauma report feeling numb, disconnected, or emotionally distant from their baby and carry a lot of guilt because of it.
-Therapy can help you process those feelings and reconnect with your baby in a way that feels more present, grounded, and authentic.
+Therapy for postpartum can help you process those feelings and reconnect with your baby in a way that feels more present, grounded, and authentic.

 -